ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ### Demo

 In the editor below, all **external** links get the `target="_blank"` and `rel="noopener noreferrer"` attributes ([automatic decorator](#adding-attributes-to-links-based-on-predefined-rules-automatic-decorators)).
-Click a link and edit it to see that it is possible to control the `downloadable` attribute of specific links using the switch button in the editing balloon ([manual decorator](#adding-attributes-to-links-using-the-ui-manual-decorators)).
+Click a link and edit it to see that it is possible to control the `download` attribute of specific links using the switch button in the editing balloon ([manual decorator](#adding-attributes-to-links-using-the-ui-manual-decorators)).
 Take a look at the editor data below (updated live) to see the additional link attributes.

 {@snippet features/linkdecorators}